alexeipancratov/accentor-platform/README.md

 ## dApp architecture
 ![architecture diagram](https://user-images.githubusercontent.com/3188163/130240496-2753d3cd-c6b5-48b5-b913-2b00edd77b27.png)

-* UI - presents the aggregated data to the end user, which is retrieved from API, Smart Contract, and IPFS
+* UI - presents the aggregated data to the end user, which is retrieved from Smart Contract, API, and IPFS
+* Smart Contract - stores articles and manages donations to publishers.
+Is deployed on the Ethereum blockchain
+* IPFS - stores article images
 * API - stores/retrieves off-chain data to/from MongoDB database
-* MongoDB stores off-chain data for faster/easier retrieval
+* MongoDB - stores off-chain data for faster/easier retrieval

 ## Smart Contract specification